Pentax 645Z Comparison Review

 The Pentax 645Z is a DSLR (Digital Single Lens Reflex) camera that was revealed to the public in April 2014 and is equipped with a medium format sensor.
 It offers a resolution of 51.1 megapixel.

-The Pentax 645Z has a Camera Elo of 2264.
+Is the Pentax 645Z a good camera?
+The 645Z has a Camera Elo of 1962.
 This rating puts the 645Z among the top 30 percent of all digital single lens reflex cameras.
 In terms of its sensor size category (medium format cameras), the 645Z ranks below average.
 Based on its within category standings, the camera earns a 3.5-star performance rating.

 |Digital single lens reflex|